Is It Easier To Get Disability After Age 55?

 In other words, disability can hit when we least expect it.

-Unfortunately, getting benefits is hard.
-The SSA continues to deny the overwhelming majority of applicants.
-Older applicants, however, may still have a good chance of approval.
+Unfortunately, getting approved for benefits is hard.
+The SSA continues to deny the overwhelming majority of applicants on their first attempt.
+Older applicants, however, may have a better chance of being approved for benefits.

-If you’ve become disabled and are older than 55, you need to act immediately.
-The Social Security Administration (SSA) considers the 55-59 age bracket as “advanced age.”
+If you have become disabled and are older than 55, you need to act immediately.
+The Social Security Administration considers the 55-59-year-old age bracket as “advanced age.”
 Because of this categorization, you may be eligible for benefits that a younger applicant would not receive.

-The SSA will begin by evaluating your work capacity and your impairing condition.
-The SSA will also closely evaluate your disability.
-If your disability matches or is “equal” to a listed condition, you may receive benefits.
+The SSA will begin by evaluating your work capacity and your impairing condition by closely evaluating your disability.
+If your disability matches or is “equal” to the criteria listed for a condition in SSA’s listing of impairments, you may be approved to receive benefits.

-However, the SSA may also find that you do not match or equal any conditions.
-If this happens, you will be assessed based on SSA’s Medical-Vocational Grid.
-You will be assessed on your;
+The SSA may also find that your condition does not meet the criteria listed in its listing of impairments.
+If this happens, you will be assessed based on SSA’s Medical-Vocational Grid, which will look at:

 - Work skills